Nageswar-Sahoo/Computer-Vision-Project/capstrone_3/README.md

  In semantic segmentation, the goal is to classify each pixel into the given classes.
 In instance segmentation, we care about segmentation of the instances of objects separately.
 The panoptic segmentation combines semantic and instance segmentation such that all pixels are assigned a class label and all object instances are uniquely segmented.

+Important terminologies:
+Things – Any countable object is referred to as a thing in .
+To exemplify – person, cat, car, key, ball are called things.
+Stuff – Uncountable region of identical texture is known as stuff.
+For instance, road, water, sky etc.

  <table>
   <tr>
     <td><img src=https://user-images.githubusercontent.com/70502759/166416601-b126a9f7-5f44-401d-847c-c0d2cd34594a.png width=270 height=480></td>